BEST Chicago Magic Shows 2018

 Fellow illusionist and Chicago native, Harry Blackstone Sr. became the king of the Vaudeville magic show.
-He introduced illusions like levitation, perceived impalement and sawing an assistant in half.
+He introduced illusions like levitation, perceived impalement and sawing a woman in half.
 Paired with a lovely female assistant with a hardy scream, Harry amazed people, making them believe that he could magically re-attach what he seemingly cut in half.

 While the golden age of magic seemed to make Chicago come alive with tricks and illusions, the Great Depression quickly dried up the gold.
 It wasn’t until post World War II when the economy was booming that disposable income left many in Chicago seeking entertainment.
 The second wave of magic shows was born.

 This newer form of magic did away with large props that sought the wow factor and focused on close-up magic, pioneered in the Chicago magic clubs.
 This style of illusions was less about over the top performances and more about skill.
 Smaller, more impressive tricks were shown closer to the audience, drawing them in and leaving them wondering how it was all done.
 The greats of this new intimate style were Bert Allerton who performed at the famous Ambassador East Hotel Pump Room, and Matt Schulien who owned his own family restaurant and bar.
 Then the 1970s brought a counterculture backlash against the magic shows of Chicago, causing the acts to change to suit audience demands.